 Travel Risks for International Travelers in Mayotte

 Mayotte is a small tourist destination in the Indian Ocean.
-Being a tiny island, it contains some particular risks for travellers:
+Some things that travelers should be aware of include:

-The weather: Visit this beautiful island during the dry months.
-Heavy rains lash the island between November and May, and it's best to visit between August and October.
-Look up the local weather forecast as your trip gets closer to ensure it doesn't affect your travel plans.
+The weather: Look up the local weather forecast as your trip gets closer to ensure it doesn't affect your travel plans.

 Food and drink: Avoid eating food from untrustworthy sources.
 Consume food fresh off the stove, and do not indulge in adventurous eating.
 Don’t drink the tap water; stick to sealed bottled water or boiled water only.
-Practice safe drinking and eating habits and taking medicines when needed.
+Practice safe drinking and eating habits.

 Personal security: Carry photocopies of important documents when traveling; leave the originals behind in a safe place at the hotel.
 Self-educate on the local laws, customs, and culture.
-Abide by the local health advisory warnings and alerts given out.
 Have the contact information for the local embassy or consulate on hand.

 Mayotte Travel Medical Insurance for International Travelers – FAQs